monsoon235/monsoon235.github.io/source/about/index.md

 ## Work Experience

-- **Teaching Assistance**, University of Science and Technology of China, Sep 2020 - Jan 2021
+- **Teaching Assistant**, University of Science and Technology of China, Sep 2020 - Jan 2021

 ## Interests